 Dr. Pauline Gagnon, Dean

-The following regulations apply regarding the completion of the thesis or dissertation: the subject must be approved by the major professor and the department chair.
-The formatting of the thesis or dissertation must be approved by the Format Reviewer.
-When the thesis or dissertation is completed, required Content Pages approved, and the Format Review form is properly signed, a pdf of the final document and scan of the signed review form should be sent to email@example.com.
+The following regulations apply regarding the completion of the thesis: the subject must be approved by the major professor and the department chair.
+The formatting of the thesis must be approved by the Format Reviewer.
+When the thesis is completed, required Content Pages approved, and the Format Review form is properly signed, a pdf of the final document and scan of the signed review form should be sent to firstname.lastname@example.org.
 After receiving the signed form and pdf, the student will be sent directions to the appropriate website to upload the final document to ProQuest.
 Students must adhere to the appropriate discipline style manual and the “Thesis and Dissertation Formatting Guidelines Handbook” of the University of West Georgia.
 Where conflicts between the Thesis and Dissertation Handbook and a style manual exist, the Thesis and Dissertation Handbook must be followed.
 Students must also comply with all institutional policies involving research.

 For courses on the following topics, see Course Descriptions : Anthropology, Chemistry, Educational Research, Foreign Languages, Geology, Mathematics, Natural Science, P-12 Education, Philosophy, Physics, Science, and Sports Management.
 For Art Education, see the College of Education section.